hexinfra/gorox/hemi/README.md

 Hemi contains these directories:

-  * classic/  - Place classic components,
+  * classic/  - Place official components,
+  * contrib/  - Place community contributed components,
   * hemicar/  - A prototype application used to develop Hemi,
   * library/  - Place general purpose libraries,
   * procmgr/  - A process manager for programs using Hemi,